tobyweston/blog/source/_posts/2017-10-26-upgrade-raspian-jessie-to-stretch.md

 categories: pi
 sidebar: false
 published: false
-keywords: ""
+keywords: "raspberry pi, pi, stretch, jessie, raspbian. raspian, upgrade"
-description: ""
+description: "Upgrade your Raspbian install from Jessie to Stretch."
 ---

-Upgrade your Raspian install from Jessie to Stretch.
+Upgrade your Raspbian install from Jessie to Stretch.

 <!-- more -->